-For more information about when to use a local variable versus a property node, refer to Difference Between a Local Variable and A Value Property Node Article.
+For more information about when to use a local variable versus a property node, refer to Control/Indicator, Local Variable, and Value Property Node Differences.

 For applications that involve complex behavior, notifiers can be used to stop multiple loops running in parallel.
 The notifier functions are accessible from the Programming»Synchronization»Notifier Operations palette.

 Note: The use of notifiers scales easily to multiple threads, but does not always integrate well with existing program architectures.

 The following VI snippet demonstrates one way notifiers can be used to stop multiple While Loops.